ShalikAI/Isaac-Sim-Replicator/README.md

 ## Installation
 - First, go through the tutorial for Isaac Sim Installation from [here](https://github.com/ArghyaChatterjee/Isaac-Sim-Tutorial).

-## Start the Process
+## Proccedure
-Start Isaac Sim:
+### Start Isaac Sim:
 ```
 cd isaacsim
 ./isaac-sim.sh
 ```
+On the upper left corner, click on `window` and click on `script editor`.
+Grab the script editor and release it on the down panel where there are other panels like `console`, `content` and `Isaac Sim Assets`.

+### Start the Process
-Here is a demo script for replicator:
+Here is a demo script for replicator.
+Paste it inside script editor.
 ```
 import omni.replicator.core as rep